Stronger With Every Step

 Sharing powerful stories of athletes with diabetes to raise visibility and combat stigma.

-This November, we’re hosting an inaugural 3x tournament in Baltimore with skills coaching and appearances by professional lacrosse players.
+This November, we’re hosting an inaugural 3v3 tournament in Baltimore with skills coaching and appearances by professional lacrosse players.

 How Your Gift Helps

-• $250 fuels our awareness campaigns to spotlight diabetic athletes nationwide.
+• $250 fuels partnerships and outreach to spotlight the needs of diabetic athletes.

 Every contribution brings us closer to a world where no athlete feels limited by diabetes.

-“When we first learned Callum had type 1 diabetes, we were overwhelmed with fear and uncertainty.
-But together, we learned, adjusted, and followed his lead—he faced it with such courage that it gave us strength.
+“When we first learned Callum had type 1 diabetes, we were overwhelmed and uncertain.
+But together we learned, adjusted, and followed his lead—he faced it with such courage that it gave us strength.
 Moving forward, we chose to live fully, never letting diabetes define him, and always believing his dreams were bigger than the diagnosis.”

 — Marty & Debra Robinson